Lucid dreaming is a fantastic skill, that can allow you to dream for whatever YOU want

 The monks and yogis use the herb for mediation as it creates the flying effect.

-Improves overall quality of sleep, promotes relaxation and stress relief, serves as a good anti-depressant and stimulates flying dreams!
+Improves overall quality of sleep, promotes relaxation and stress relief, serves as an excellent anti-depressant and stimulates flying dreams!

 • Muscle relaxant